tmulc18/tacotron-1/README.md

 # Distributed Tacotron
+Assumes Ubuntu 16.04 LTS

+Run the instance set up with `sh instance_setup gpu` to install softare with gpu drivers and cuda software.
+Run with `sh instance_setup` for cpu only install.

-Make adjustment to the hyperparameters to that you have n worker (usually n is the number of gpus on the machine).
-If training across multiple machines, replace the ips array with a list of ip addresses for you machine.
+Make adjustment to the hyperparameters to that you have **n** workers (usually **n** is the number of gpus on the machine).
+If training across multiple machines, replace the ips array with a list of ip addresses for your machines.
+Make adjustments in train_dist_auto.sh according to **n**.

-To run a collection of workers on machine <m> just use `bash train_dist_auto.sh <m>`
+To run a collection of workers on machine **m** just use `bash train_dist_auto.sh <m>`